DavidVentura/blog/blog/raw/option-rom/POST.md

 ---
 title: Learning about PCI-e: Implementing an option ROM
+started: 2024-05-24
-date: 2024-05-27
+date: 2024-06-04
-tags: c, qemu, uefi
+tags: c, qemu, uefi, pci-gpu
 slug: pcie-option-rom
-incomplete: true
-description:
+description: Getting the PCI adapter all the way to Linux
 ---

 In this series, we've been implementing a PCI-e GPU and so far we were able to put some pixels on the (emulated) screen via purpose-built userspace programs.